Orion Airways: History

+The airline quickly won a reputation for its quality of service, punctuality, and distinctive look.
+The competition was fierce but Horizon's destinations continued to increase, correlating with Orion's increased route-network and fleet growth.
 In 1987, the Horizon group, including Orion was bought by Bass, the large brewing and hotels group.
 As a successful holiday tour operator and integrated airline it was an appealing, tidy, and importantly a 'no-strings' package ripe for sale to a competitor.
 In 1988, Bass accepted an offer from the ever-expanding Thomson Travel Group.
 When the news was released that Orion was to be integrated into Britannia during 1989, it came as a surprise to the industry and public alike.

 The last flight took place on 26 January 1989 and it was not long before the familiar livery and titles disappeared from aircraft and buildings at East Midlands Airport because the new owner understandably intended to concentrate its activities at its Luton Airport base.
 Naturally, the scheduled licenses were transferred to Britannia without interruption, but at the end of the 1990 summer season, the airline decided to withdraw from this market in favour of its charter work.
-In 2005, the TUI Group (owner of Thomson Travel Group) made big expansion plans into the scheduled market.

-In the meantime, the previous management of Orion had formed 'TEA UK' in association with TEA (Trans European Airways of Belgium).
+In the meantime, the previous management of Orion had formed TEA UK in association with TEA (Trans European Airways of Belgium).
 Under the takeover agreement, they were not allowed to base any operations at East Midlands Airport so they choose nearby Birmingham Airport although the airline went on to establish a relatively large presence at East Midlands Airport.

-Livery

-An Orion Airways Airbus A300 at Faro Airport in 1987.

-The Orion Airways livery was a traditional white body with a grey underbelly separated by a triple cheatline in an unusual combination of gold, orange and chocolate-brown.
-The distinctive chocolate-brown tail bore a large stylized orange 'O' (see image).

-Fleet

-At the time of the merger, the fleet consisted of: